 Address: 211 Lloyd St, Moe VIC 3825

-Distance from Melbourne: 143 kilometers
+Distance from Melbourne: 143 kilometres

-Remaining distance to Lakes Entrance: 186 kilometers
+Remaining distance to Lakes Entrance: 186 kilometres

 Haunted Hills Mountain Bike Park

 The Haunted Hills Mountian Bile Park is located between Moe and Morwell and you will see a sign on Princes Highway pointing to the bike park.
-Pulling into the site you will find a sealed car park with plenty of parking spaces, toilets and an undercover BBQ area.
+Pulling into the site you will find a sealed car park with plenty of parking spaces, toilets, and an undercover BBQ area.